-- ▶ Bafferts: A London gin that's handcrafted with a closely guarded recipe. - ▶ Beefeater: The only premium dry gin distillery in London. - ▶ Beefeater WET: A lighter-tasting gin (70 proof) made with natural pear flavors. - ▶ Bluecoat: An American gin distilled in Philadelphia. - ▶ Bols Genever: A gin from Holland made with high-quality malt wine. - ✓ Bombay: Made from a well-guarded recipe that dates back to 1761. - ▶ Bombay Sapphire: Conceived by Michel Roux, president of Carillon Importers, Sapphire has more natural botanical ingredients than any other gin.
+- Aviation: A gin distilled in Portland, Oregon, from an adventurous blend of spices from around the world. - ✓ Bafferts: A London gin that's handcrafted with a closely guarded recipe. - Beefeater: A gin made in the only premium dry gin distillery in London. - Beefeater WET: A lighter-tasting gin (70 proof) made with natural pear flavors. - ✓ Bluecoat: An American gin distilled in Philadelphia. - Bols Genever: A gin from Holland made with high-quality malt wine.
+(Gins from Holland are also called Genever.) - ✓ Booth's: A London dry gin. - Bombay: Made from a well-guarded recipe that dates back to 1761.

-- ▶ Boodles: Named after the London club; one of the most popular gins in the United Kingdom. - ▶ Broker's: Made from 100-percent English grain, quadrupledistilled, and flavored with ten botanicals. - Bulldog: A London dry gin infused with poppy and dragon eye. - ✓ Citadelle: Made in Cognac, France, with 19 exotic botanicals. - ✓ Cork Dry Gin: An Irish gin distilled in Cork City. - ✓ Damrak: A high-quality gin from Amsterdam. - ✓ Genevieve: Made in the United States by Anchor Brewing Company in San Francisco.
-A throwback to the earliest forms of gin. - ✓ Gordon's: First distilled more than 225 years ago in London by Alexander Gordon, who pioneered and perfected the making of an unsweetened gin with a smooth character and aromatic flavors known as London Dry. - ✓ G'Vine: A gin from France made with a Ugni Blanc (Trebbiano grapes) base spirit, infused with green grape flowers. - ✓ Hendrick's: A Scottish gin with juniper, coriander, rose petal, citrus, and an infusion of cucumber. - ✓ Magellan: A French gin handcrafted in small batches using natural exotic botanicals from around the globe. - ✓ Martin Miller's: A London dry gin, considered the world's first super-premium gin. - ✓ Plymouth: Legend has it that a surgeon in the Royal Navy invented this gin to help the sailors make their Angostura bitters more palatable (pink gin). - ✓ Right: An ultra-premium gin made with juniper, cardamom, and coriander leaf. - ✓ Seagram's Extra Dry: A citrus-tasting golden gin. - ✓ Tanqueray: Its unique green bottle is said to be inspired by an English fire hydrant. - ✓ Tanqueray No. Ten: A super-premium gin from Tanqueray with a blend of fresh botanicals, including grapefruit and camomile.
+- Bombay Sapphire: Conceived by Michel Roux, president of Carillon Importers, Sapphire has more natural botanical ingredients than any other gin. - ✓ Boodles: Named after the London club; one of the most popular gins in the United Kingdom. - Bulldog: A London dry gin infused with poppy and dragon eye. - Citadelle: Made in Cognac, France, with 19 exotic botanicals. - Cork Dry Gin: An Irish gin distilled in Cork City. - ✓ Damrak: A high-quality gin from Amsterdam. - Genevieve: Made in the United States by Anchor Brewing Company in San Francisco.
+A throwback to the earliest forms of gin. - ✓ Gordon's: First distilled more than 225 years ago in London by Alexander Gordon, who pioneered and perfected the making of an unsweetened gin with a smooth character and aromatic flavors known as London Dry. - ✓ G'Vine: A gin from France made with a Ugni Blanc (Trebbiano grapes) base spirit, infused with green grape flowers. - Hendrick's: A Scottish gin with juniper, coriander, rose petal, citrus, and an infusion of cucumber. - Magellan: A French gin handcrafted in small batches, using natural exotic botanicals from around the globe. - Martin Miller's: A London dry gin, considered the world's first super-premium gin. - Plymouth: Legend has it that a surgeon in the Royal Navy invented this gin to help the sailors make their Angostura bitters more palatable (pink gin).
+You can read more about Angostura bitters in Chapter 6. - Right: An ultra-premium gin made with juniper, cardamom, and coriander leaf. - Seagram's Extra Dry: A citrus-tasting golden gin. - ✓ Tanqueray: Its unique green bottle is said to be inspired by an English fire hydrant. - Tanqueray No. Ten: A super-premium gin from Tanqueray with a blend of fresh botanicals, including grapefruit and camomile.
 It's distilled four times.